 Lucy agreed.
 She said it wasn’t until recently that she was aware of how important the show is to Otago’s culture and history.
 “I didn’t really know about the history of it until we saw it last year on the news.”

 The show is based on Dunedin culture and humour, as well as pop culture.
 “There are a lot of Dunedin references in the sketches, there is something to offend almost everyone.
 There’s always that one sketch that’s like ‘oh edgy, am I allowed to laugh?’” said Lucy.

-“Everyone is just such a big family, you get so close with everyone and it’s so nice when I’m stressed and I get to go somewhere [rehearsal] where I know I’m going to be in a better mood, it’s a lot of fun.
-This is the thing I will take away the most from uni,” she said.
+“Everyone’s just such a big family.
+You get so close with everyone, and it’s so nice when I’m stressed and I get to go [to rehearsal] where I know I’m going to be in a better mood.
+It’s a lot of fun.
+This is the thing I will take away the most from Uni,” she said.

 Jacob is also stoked to see the show come to life, and says that it truly is an experience everyone can participate in.
 “We have people who have never done a production before get involved.
 It’s so enjoyable because everyone has such a good attitude and just gets stuck into it.”